Understanding different data sources and how to use them in your venue

 There are four main types of data, and they differ in means of collection, source, accuracy, and relevancy.

 First-party data is just as it sounds: it is collected first-hand.
 This means it is generally quite detailed data about your very own customers, which you generated through your own systems.
-This self-collected information consists of relational & transactional data, interactional, and behavioral data.
+This self-collected information consists of relational & transactional data, interactional, and behavioural data.

 Relational & transactional data includes personal details such as those you collect to manage your customer relationships and store in your CRM systems.